 don’t really

-In order to change the baud rate, you have to connect to your module, then send
+In order to change the baud rate, connect to your module and send the

 command with a value (57600